Contribution to society

 Women into technology

-That is why we are encouraging new generations and facilitating women currently looking for their next challenges in the labour market to find them in the IT field, specifically.
+This is why we are encouraging new generations and facilitating women currently looking for their next challenges in the labour market to find them in the IT field, specifically.

 Privacy and security

-Data protection
+Data protection and security

-Services for private and business clients
+Services for private and business customers